dimsav/laravel-translatable/readme.md

 // Alias of the above.
 $translation = $germany->translateOrDefault('de');

-// Returns instance of CountryTranslation of using the current locale.
+// Returns instance of CountryTranslation of using the default locale.
 // If no translation is found, it returns a fallback translation
 // if enabled in the configuration.
 $translation = $germany->getTranslation();